rguthriemsft/TeamWorkingAgreement/README.md

 - If you are not available to work on tasks related to the project, this should be reflected in the availability for the sprint
 - Create a PR for each completed task if appropriate
 - Update README along the way
-- Pair programing, so when someone is not available, the team is not blocked, it doesn't have to be 1 MS and 1 D3, it could be 2 MS or 2 D3 as well.
+- Pair programing, so when someone is not available, the team is not blocked, it doesn't have to be 1 MS and 1 Customer, it could be 2 MS or 2 Customer as well or 2 MS in the case of internal projects.